personium/legacy-api-references/api/en/365_List_Entity.md

 ### Restrictions

-* User data restrictions
-    * Property scope of Edm.DateTime type is not properly checked
 * Array of Edm.DateTime type is not supported
 * If SYSUTCDATETIME () is specified as the property of Edm.DateTime type, the set system time may be different
   * When setting in request body and setting with DefaultValue (\_\_published, \_\_ updated is the latter timing)
 * For EntityType, you can create up to 400 DynamicProperty / DeclaredProperty / ComplexTypeProperty

 ## Request